anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - Extend venue information
   - Convert output of ASCII-art figures to SVG format
   - Various small other text improvements as suggested/provided
+* remove the tentative informative instantiation to EST-fullCMC
 * TODO